 Instruments in pirate music

-Typical instruments found in pirate music themes is cello (preferably staccato), violins, accordion, military snares, cornet / trumpet and flutes etc.
+Other typical instruments found in pirate music themes is the cello (preferably staccato), violins, accordion, military snares, cornet / trumpet and flutes etc.

 In the pirate music video above I talk about why we often hear staccato cellos, trumpets and military snares in pirate themes.